On analysis of open optimization algorithms: Technical preliminaries

 \end{itemize} for all $x_1,x_2\in\mathbb{R}^n$.

-The following lemma links properties of the optimization problem to properties of the common oracles. \begin{lemma} Let $c:\mathbb{R}^n\rightarrow \mathbb{R}$. \begin{enumerate} \item If the function $c$ is differentiable then it is $\mu$-strongly convex if and only if $\nabla c$ is $\mu-$\emph{strongly monotone}. \item If $c$ is convex, then the proximal operator $\textup{prox}_c$ is firmly nonexpansive. \item If $C\subseteq\mathbb{R}^n$ is a convex set, then $\Pi_C$, is firmly nonexpansive. \end{enumerate} \end{lemma}
+The following lemma links properties of commonly used oracles to assumptions on their related optimization problem. \begin{lemma} Let $c:\mathbb{R}^n\rightarrow \mathbb{R}$. \begin{enumerate} \item If the function $c$ is differentiable then it is $\mu$-strongly convex if and only if $\nabla c$ is $\mu-$\emph{strongly monotone}. \item If $c$ is convex, then the proximal operator $\textup{prox}_c$ is firmly nonexpansive. \item If $C\subseteq\mathbb{R}^n$ is a convex set, then $\Pi_C$, is firmly nonexpansive. \end{enumerate} \end{lemma}

-One key observation is that all of these properties are \textit{incremental}, that is, they relate the change in function values to changes in argument.
-To keep the presentation contained, we will use shorthand notation for incremental signal, by writing $\Delta x$ where

-for two signals $x^1,x^2$ of the same system.
-This leads us to the key concept used for analysis in this paper.
+One key observation is that all of these properties are \textit{incremental}, that is, they relate the change in function values to changes in the argument.
+To emphasize this, we will use shorthand notation for incremental signals, by writing $\Delta x$ where $\Delta x_k := x^1_k-x^2_k$ for any two signals $x^1,x^2$ of the same system.